About Breast Cancer and Exercise

-If you already have the condition, it is important that you wear a well fitted compression sleeve and glove or gauntlet when you are exercising.
+If you already have the condition, it is important that you wear a well-fitted compression sleeve and glove or gauntlet when you are exercising.
 Studies show you can do arm strengthening exercises, but you will need to start with low weights and progress slowly.
-You should begin your exercise program with a physical therapist or a qualified trainer.
+You should begin your exercise program with a physical therapist, or a qualified trainer certified in lymphedema therapy.

 How much exercise should I do?